 However, I’d like you to know that I own the tapir bone prop from 2001 – the one “Moonwatcher” throws into the sky.
 If you attempt to make a sequel, I will cram that femur up your so ass so far, it will take an undiscovered alien super-intelligence to figure out how to dislodge it.
 Seriously, don’t fuck with me.

-As popular as it became on social media, readers familiar with Kubrick’s life and oeuvre were skeptical of its authenticity.
+As popular as the letter became on social media, readers familiar with Kubrick’s life and oeuvre were skeptical of its authenticity.
 For one thing, Kubrick wasn’t known to have taken such a vehement stand against any 2001 follow-up.
 In fact, when the actual sequel, 2010, went into production in the early 1980s, Kubrick gave the project and its director, Peter Hyams, his blessing.
-For another, the aggression and profanity that make the missive so funny are lacking in other specimens of his correspondence.
+For another thing, the aggression and profanity that make the missive so funny are lacking in other specimens of his correspondence.

-The doubters were proved correct when the facsimile was traced back to its source, a satire web site called GlossyNews.com.
-It appeared in an article published 31 May 2014 entitled “Corman Creates Catastrophe, Kubrick Cringes.”
-The premise of the article is that MGM was so determined to make a sequel to 2001 over Stanley Kubrick’s objections that studio executives went to extraordinary lengths to make it happen:
+The doubters were proved correct when the facsimile was traced back to its source, a satire website called Gloss News.
+It appeared in an article published on 31 May 2014 and titled “Corman Creates Catastrophe, Kubrick Cringes.”
+The premise of the article was that MGM was so determined to make a sequel to 2001 over Stanley Kubrick’s objections that studio executives went to extraordinary lengths to make it happen:

 Kubrick was dead-set against any sequel.
 He would not produce one himself, and he threatened legal action should MGM try to make one with a different director.

 Kubrick’s threats were essentially empty because MGM owned the rights, but studio executives found that, in a show of solidarity, no reputable director would touch the project.